vsoch/shiny/README.md

 Docker for Shiny Server
 =======================

 This is a Dockerfile for Shiny Server on Debian "testing".
-It is based on the r-base image.
+It is based on the r-base image, and has been modified to include basic dependencies to run a data explorer application.

 The image is available from [Docker Hub](https://registry.hub.docker.com/u/rocker/shiny/).